Earn a PN diploma in Brookfield and become possible

 How long does it take to become an LPN?

 The Herzing University LPN program can take as little as 12 months to complete.
-After your training and earning your PN diploma, all that’s left for you is passing the NCLEX-PN exam to become a Licensed Practical Nurse in the state of Ohio.
+After your training and earning your PN diploma, all that’s left for you is passing the NCLEX-PN exam to become a Licensed Practical Nurse in the state of Wisconsin.

 I want to become a registered nurse (RN).
 Do I need more than a diploma in practical nursing?

-Yes—you’ll need at least an associate’s degree in nursing to become a registered nurse, although we encourage you to pursue a bachelor's degree if you’re serious about becoming a RN.
+Yes—you’ll need at least an associate’s degree in nursing to become a registered nurse, although we encourage you to pursue a bachelor's degree if you’re serious about becoming an RN.
 Hospitals and medical facilities are more often recommending or outright requiring nurses to earn their BSN degree.
 If you already have a bachelor degree in another field, you may be eligible for our accelerated BSN program in Brookfield if you're serious about becoming a registered nurse (RN).
 That will be your fastest (yet most demanding) path.

 Frequently Asked Questions